Lateral View of the Brain

 The 5th cranial nerve (Trigeminal nerve) emerge from the anterior surface of the pons.
 The pons shows a convex anterior surface, marked by prominent transversely running fibres.
 Laterally these fibres collect to form a bundle, the middle cerebellar peduncle.

 The 3rd and 4th cranial nerves emerge from the surface of the midbrain.
-However, one striking feature of the lateral view of the midbrain is the trochlear nerve (CN IV) which emerges from the velum, and then winds round the side of the midbrain to reach its ventral aspect.
+However, one striking feature of the lateral view of the midbrain is the trochlear nerve (CN IV) which emerges from the medullary velum (located dorsally), and then winds round the side of the midbrain to reach its ventral aspect.

 The cerebellum (or small brain) weighs about 10% of the cerebral hemispheres and it is about 150 g in the adult.
 It has a superficial layer of grey matter, the cerebellar cortex, and like other parts of the brain, it is marked by numerous fissures.
 The cerebellum lies behind the brainstem, and it is separated from the cerebrum by a fold of dura mater called the tentorium cerebelli.